Remember gym class as a kid, when the teacher picked two captains and then they took turns selecting classmates for their respective teams?

 Now imagine picking people to be on your work team.
 The physical stuff likely no longer needs to be on the table for consideration, unless of course you are picking teammates to lay sod.
 In that case the circumstances haven’t changed much.

 If you are a knowledge worker, someone working with ideas and information, rather than physical objects; you need people with different qualities.
-I’d like to suggest nine of them.
+I’d suggest nine of them.

 As you review the list, think about yourself.
 If you want to be an effective team member, then you need to take an honest look at the degree to which you possess these.